vincenzo-gulisano/Liebre/docs/sourcesopssinks.md

 }, inKey, outKey);
 ```

-#### Operator - Filter
+#### Operator - Filter (complete example [here](https://github.com/vincenzo-gulisano/Liebre/blob/master/src/main/java/example/TextMapFilter.java))

 The Filter operator allows you to check whether a certain input tuple should be forwarded or not.
-In the following example, each input tuple of type _MyTuple_ is forwarded if the value is greater than:
+In the following example, each input tuple of type _MyTuple_ is forwarded if the value is greater than 150.

 ```java
 q.addFilterOperator("filter", new FilterFunction<MyTuple>() {